 Camino Alto

 Location — Puente Genil, Cordoba, Spain

-The house is located on the highest level of a plot of 1074 m2 with a large slope, its orientation searches for the best views and optimal natural lighting conditions to the interior.
-This position is also ideal in the search for greater energy efficiency.
+The house is located on the highest level of a plot of 1074 m2 with a significant slope.
+Its orientation seeks for the best views and optimal natural lighting conditions for the interior.
+This position is also ideal for achieving maximum energy efficiency.

 The house is divided into two floors.
-The upper floor – at street level – is designed as the main floor, integrating in a single space, very wide and open, the living-dining room and the kitchen.
-These rooms overlook the main facade, oriented to the south with large windows and the best views, and are closely linked to an outdoor gallery covered by a cantilever that obtains an exceptional panoramic view.
-On this same floor are located the master bedroom with dressing room and a suite bathroom, a guest toilet and an office.
+The upper floor – at street level – is designed as the main floor; it integrates the living-dining room and the kitchen into a single space, wide open space.
+These rooms overlook the main facade, oriented to the south with large windows and the best views, and are closely linked to an outdoor gallery, covered by a cantilever, that offers an exceptional panoramic view.
+The master bedroom with a dressing room and an en-suite bathroom, a guest toilet and an office are also located on this same floor.

-On the lower floor are located the rest of the uses; a multi-use room, which has direct access to the garden through a porch located to the southwest, two secondary bedrooms and a bathroom.
-Two large corner windows, one on each floor, allow the garden to invade the interior space.
+The rest of the spaces are located on the lower floor: a multipurpose room, which has direct access to the garden through a porch located to the southwest, two secondary bedrooms and a bathroom.
+Two large corner windows, one on each floor, bring the garden into the interior space.

+Camino Alto